Device-independent certification of indefinite causal order in the quantum switch: Results

-Note that Definite Causal Order can be trivially violated if Alice 1 and 2 perform their operations along overlapping stretches of time and exchange information about their settings $x_i$ before producing their outcome $a_i$.
-Violation of this assumption however becomes interesting when the parties' laboratories are assumed closed, in the sense that they cannot communicate in the period between choosing their setting and producing their outcome~\cite{OCB12}.
-We do not formalise such an assumption here, but leave it open for discussion what violation of the inequalities derived below means in any given context.
+A few comments about our three assumptions are in order.
+First of all, note that if a delay between the generation of the setting $x_1$ and outcome $a_1$ of Alice 1 is present, and two-way communication with Alice 2 during this period is allowed (or vice versa), then arbitrarily strong two-way signalling correlations between Alice 1 and 2 can arise.
+This includes correlations not in $\DRF$.
+Indeed, the Definite Causal Order assumption becomes interesting only when the agents' laboratories are assumed `closed', in the sense that communication during such a delay (if present) is not allowed~\cite{OCB12}.
+We do not formalise this here, but leave it open for discussion what violation of the inequalities derived below means in any given context.

-We call the set of correlations $p(\vec a b c|\vec x y z)$ admitting a hidden variable satisfying Eqs.~\eqref{eq:assumption-recover}--\eqref{eq:assumption-dco} the \defn{local-causal (LC) polytope} and denote it by $\LC$.
-It can equivalently be defined as the convex hull of two sets of correlations, each compatible with a fixed relativistic causal structure on the four parties (see Eq.~\eqref{eq:lc-conv-hull} in Methods).
+Moreover, note that our notion of Relativistic Causality is relatively weak.
+Along with Free Interventions, it leads, for example, to the conditional distributions $p(\,\cdot\,|\cdot\la)$ being members of the $\NS$ polytope of Equation~\eqref{eq:NS}.
+This entails what is known as parameter independence in the context of Bell's theorem~\cite{Shi86}.
+It does however not entail Bell's stronger notion of Local Causality or Bell Locality, which is given by the conjunction of parameter independence and another condition known as outcome independence, and which (under Free Interventions) leads to Bell inequalities.
+(This is important, as it is already known that quantum correlations can violate Bell inequalities without any quantum switches being involved~\cite{Bell64}.)

+Finally, in general one should allow for \emph{dynamical causal order}, wherein the causal order between agents depends on interventions performed by agents in their causal past~\cite{OG16,Abb+16,GP23}.
+This would contradict part (i) of Free Interventions; however, since by Relativistic Causality no agents are in the causal past of Alice 1 and Alice 2, in our case this does not lead to any more general correlations than those already in the polytope $\DRF$ defined above.
+This is proved in Methods.

-From now on, let us consider all variables $a_1,a_2,b,c$, $x_1,x_2,y,z$ to be binary, taking values in $\{0,1\}$. $\oplus$ denotes addition modulo 2.
-Moreover, to condense notation, we assume that the settings are uniformly and independently distributed (see Eq.~\eqref{eq:shorthand} in Methods for an example).
-The following inequality, together with its violation by the quantum switch demonstrated in the next section, form our main result.
+From now on, let us consider all variables $a_1,a_2,b,c$, $x_1,x_2,y,z$ to take values in $\{0,1\}$. $\oplus$ denotes addition modulo 2.
+Moreover, to condense notation, we assume that the settings $x_1,x_2,y,z$ are independent and uniformly distributed (see Equation~\eqref{eq:shorthand} in Methods for an example).
+The following inequality, together with its violation by the quantum switch demonstrated in the next section, forms our main result.

-\begin{theorem} If $p\in\LC$ then
+\begin{theorem} If $p\in\DRF$ then